-The Dallas-Fort Worth area is currently on its thirty-ninth consecutive day of temperatures in the triple digits.
-The region might soon break its record of forty-two consecutive days at 100 or above, set in 1980.
-And according to the Weather Channel, drought now affects over a million square miles of the lower forty-eight states, or 32 percent.
+The Dallas-Fort Worth area is currently on its 39th consecutive day of temperatures in the triple digits.
+The region might soon break its record of 42 consecutive days at 100 or above, set in 1980.
+And according to the Weather Channel, drought now affects over a million square miles of the Lower 48 states, or 32 percent.
 Some would say that this is the “picture” of global warming.

 Or is it?